RILUCK/Face-Recognition-System-OpenCV-Python/README.md

 ## BACKGROUND ON FACE RECOGNITION
 When you look at an apple, your mind immediately tells you: that is an apple.
 This process is recognition in the simplest of terms.
 So, what’s facial recognition?
 The same, but for faces, obviously.

+But, the real question is:

+How can a computer recognize a face?

+Take a real life example:

+When you meet someone for the first time, you don’t know who that person is at once, right?
+While he's talking to you or shaking your hand, you’re looking at his face: eyes, nose, mouth, skin tone… This process is your mind gathering data and training for face recognition.